SQLicious/Alteryx-Project-Ecommerce-Transaction-Cohort-Analysis/README.md

 I ensured an efficient data transformation process.
 This would have taken me 3 weeks (120 man hours using the SQL and Python approach) and i built this worklow in 3 days.
 This comprehensive utilization of Alteryx highlights its remarkable capabilities in ETL( Extract - Load - Transformation)

+## 7. Upcoming Additions {#upcoming-additions}

+I plan to automate the generation of a comprehensive PDF report combining Phase 2 cohort analysis results with answers to 13 business questions.
+This report will be sent automatically to a designated list of recipients.
+Additionally, I'm exploring the possibility of exporting Phase 2 cohort analysis data to Tableau using the Tableau output feature.

 **Project Created By: [Roopmathi Gunna]**
 **Date: [10-06-2023]**